Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 The above assumes that the IP address of the node is 192.168.122.192.

-Only for this Cpp Tutorial you need to link all library's (specifically libglog) before running the cpp tutorial.
-To do so you need to perform:

-    $ ldconfig

 This completes all the setup needed to start writing some code!
 Hop into your cpp interpreter and try out some of the commands to get familiar with the API.